seamless-protocol/leverage-tokens/docs/src/src/interfaces/ILendingAdapter.sol/interface.ILendingAdapter.md

 ### getEquityInDebtAsset

-Returns total equity of the position held by the lending adapter denominated in debt asset
+Returns the total equity of the position held by the lending adapter denominated in the debt asset

 *Equity is calculated as collateral - debt*